-Temporary faculty may be hired in the following categories: Adjunct, Administrative, Research, Library, and Athletics.
-If it is determined that a need exists that can best be filled by a temporary appointment, the hiring department may request authorization from the appropriate Vice President to hire a temporary faculty member.
+Temporary faculty may be hired in the following categories: Administrative, Research, Library, and Athletics.
+If it is determined that a need exists that can best be filled by a temporary position, the hiring department may request authorization from the appropriate Vice President to conduct a search and hire a temporary faculty member.